last updated to ensure up-to-date information: July 2018

 Manuel Tienda Leon

 Manuel Tienda Leon is a trusty classic.
 You can get your ticket for their bus from their booth located just after you exit customs.
 They have two stops: their station in Puerto Madero and the Aeroparque airport.
-It currently costs $260-275 pesos, for current prices check here.
-They also offer a Remis service for $995 pesos if you’d prefer a taxi.
+It currently costs $290-310 pesos, to confirm current prices check here.
+They also offer a Remis service for $1070 pesos if you’d prefer a taxi.

 For a taxi, book one of the remis services you’ll see just as you leave customs.
 After customs but before you’re out in the public area there’s a tiny room with booths offering taxi services.
 Prices differ on what area of the city you’re going to.
 You can pay with a credit card.
 Do not hail a taxi outside.
 They will charge you whatever they feel you’ll pay.
 It is safest to arrange for a taxi/remis at one of the booths inside.